adhamrishmawi1/Cs-372_2D_Game/README.md

 ## Features

-- Single interactive level with platforming challenges.
+- Single platform level
-- Cooperative gameplay where two players work together to complete the level.
+- 1v1 gameplay where two players work to push each other off.
 - Simple control scheme for ease of play.
 - Basic physics and collision detection.